pgadmin-org/pgadmin4/docs/en_US/exclusion_constraint_dialog.rst

     :alt: Exclusion constraint dialog columns tab
     :align: center

-Use the fields in the *Columns* tab to to specify the column(s) to which the constraint applies.
-Use the drop-down listbox next to *Column* to select a column and click the *Add* icon (+) to provide details of the action on the
+Use the fields in the *Columns* tab to specify the column(s) or expression(s) to which the constraint applies.
+Use the *Is expression ?* switch to enable expression text input.
+Use the drop-down listbox next to *Column* to select a column.
+Once the *Column* is selected or the *Expression* is entered then click the *Add* icon (+) to provide details of the action on the column/expression:
-column:

-* The *Column* field is populated with the selection made in the *Column* drop-down listbox.
+* The *Col/Exp* field is populated with the selection made in the *Column* drop-down listbox or the *Expression* entered.
 * If applicable, use the drop-down listbox in the *Operator class* to specify the operator class that will be used by the index for the column.
 * Move the *DESC* switch to *DESC* to specify a descending sort order.
 The